vegaprotocol/documentation/docs/concepts/vega-chain.md

 If a node that submits the transaction to join has a higher score than the lowest scoring standby validator (scaled up by the incumbent factor), then it will become a standby validator and the lowest scoring standby validator is removed from the standby set.

-As the nodes vying for a standby spot will not have a performance record, their performance score is calculated as the average of the performance scores of all standby validators.

-Note: An inactive node that's proposing to become a validator will have a performance score of 0 and will thus be automatically excluded, regardless of their stake.
+Note: A node that has a ranking score of 0 (meaning they have no stake and a performance score of 0) for longer than 10 epochs is removed from Vega and will have to resubmit their request to become a validator.

 Read more: [Becoming a validator](/docs/concepts/vega-chain#becoming-a-validator)

 ### Moving from standby to consensus validator
 A standby validator that wants to be in line for promotion to become a consensus validator needs to do the following:

-1. Run a non-validating node
+1. Run a validating node
 2. Have enough self-stake, (as defined by the network parameter `reward.staking.delegation.minimumValidatorStake`)
 3. Forward the relevant Ethereum events